-Too much small-business time goes into ineffective digital marketing, take a look at our small business marketing tips below and find out how to avoid these 12 critical mistakes many small business owners make when marketing their business online,
+Too much small-business time goes into ineffective digital marketing, take a look at our marketing tips below to find out how to avoid these 12 critical mistakes many small business owners make when marketing their business online,

 Viewing marketing as an expense instead of an investment